mariamihai/aws-dev-hour-building-modern-applications/README.md

 API Gateway is required from Episode 3: `npm install @aws-cdk/aws-apigateway`

-Cognito is needed as well from Episode 4: `npm i @aws-cdk/aws-cognito`
+Cognito is needed as well from Episode 4: `npm install @aws-cdk/aws-cognito`

+AWS S3 Deployment package required for Episode 5: `npm install @aws-cdk/aws-s3-deployment`

 #### Run the application
 To actual use the app run `npm install`.